MIDA offers the following assistance to investors:

-A company is given 2 years from the date of approval letter to submit application for ITA I that is the Determination of Effective Date by providing the first qualifying capital expenditure invoice
+A company is given two years from the date of the approval letter to submit an application for ITA I that is the Determination of Effective Date by providing the first qualifying capital expenditure invoice

-A company is requested to submit ITA II application for the Verification of Compliance before they claim to IRB and definitely before the 5 year incentives period expires.
+A company is requested to submit ITA II application for the Verification of Compliance before they claim to IRB and definitely before the five year incentives period expires.

 Yes.
 A company is required to provide the company’s seal and verification as a tool to ensure the application is genuine and to avoid any misused information.